nowsecure/mobile-incident-response/en/tools/README.md

 #Tools for Mobile Incident Response

 This chapter will provide an overview of the tools necessary to provide mobile incident response at your organization.
-We will focus on free and/or open source software but will mention commerical alternatives.
+We will focus on free and/or open source software but will mention commercial alternatives.

 The sections include: